 Serves 4 to 6 and takes about 25 minutes.

 - 1 clove of garlic, finely chopped

 - 2 tablespoons of light olive oil

-- 1 teaspoon ground roasted cumin seeds
+- 1 teaspoon of cumin seeds

-- 1 teaspoon ground coriander
+- 1 teaspoon ground cumin